 Watch: GasLand (first 71 min only) (M) Black Gold: A Look at Coffee Production Around the World (78 min, 2006) (F) Seeds for Justice (2015, 36 min) (F) DP8: What issues related to fossil fuel extraction are raised in the film GasLand and the articles about the Ohio River Valley?
 What is your reaction?
-SC2: See commodity chain project instructions MOD 9: 10/24 - 10/30 Industrial spaces Lectures: Manufacturing Labor in Global North (M) Fordism and Post-Fordism (W) Reading: Fashion Nova's Secret: Underpaid workers in Los Angeles Factories (LINK) (M) Opioid Deaths Rise When Auto Plants Close, Study Shows (LINK) (F) Watch: Frontline (F) Peer response 8: See prompt in Carmen SA9: How has this cycle of uneven development shaped places and lives in the "de-industrial" global North?
+MOD 9: 10/23 - 10/29 Industrial spaces Lectures: Manufacturing Labor in Global North (M) Fordism and Post-Fordism (W) Reading: Fashion Nova's Secret: Underpaid workers in Los Angeles Factories (LINK) (M) Opioid Deaths Rise When Auto Plants Close, Study Shows (LINK) (F) Watch: Frontline (F) SA9: How has this cycle of uneven development shaped places and lives in the "de-industrial" global North?
 How is it linked to "industrialization" and the transformation of places and livelihoods in the Global South?
 DP9: Think of examples of from your life, family, and/or friends to explain what features distinguish Fordist from Post-Fordist modes of production?
 You might need to think about working conditions across different generations, places of work, and "divisions of labor"!
-SC3: Same as scaffold assignment #2 MOD 10: 10/31 - 11/6 Post- Industrial Spaces (Gig Economy) Lectures: ICT as "space shrinking" (M) High-tech regional clusters (M) Digital Platforms (W) Knowledge, Sharing, vs Gig Economy (W) Peer response 9: See prompt in Carmen
+MOD 10: 10/30 - 11/5 Post- Industrial Spaces (Gig Economy) Lectures: ICT as "space shrinking" (M) High-tech regional clusters (M) Digital Platforms (W) Knowledge, Sharing, vs Gig Economy (W) Readings: The 3 pictures that explain everything about Smart Cities (LINK) (M) You Are Literally Working for Silicon SA 10: What are the promises and pitfalls for participants in the gig economy?
+Reflect on the social and economic implications of creating independent or flexible labor force?
+DP 10: What has been

-Readings: The 3 pictures that explain everything about Smart Cities (LINK) (M) You Are Literally Working for Silicon Valley and Don't Know It (LINK) (M) "Sharing Economy" (Richardson 2018) (W) "I Don't Love Columbus Because I Can't Participate In It" in Medium (Williams, 2020) (W) The gig economy screws over everyone but the bosses (LINK) (W) Sometimes you don't feel human (LINK) (F) Watch: Uberland (Kanopy, 53 min, 2019) (F) Podcast Is Uber Moral?
-The Ethical Crisis of the Gig Economy with Veena Dubal (LINK) (F) SA10: What are the promises and what are the pitfalls for participants in the 'gig' economy?
-Reflect on social and economic implications of creating 'independent' and 'flexible' labor?
-DP 10: What has been your personal experience with digital platforms, as either a consumer or worker?
-SC4: Same as scaffold assignment #2 PART III HOW WE LIVE CONSUMPTION MOD 11: 11/7 - 11/13 VETERANS DAY 11/11 (NO CLASSES ON FRIDAY) Housing Lectures: Financialization in Housing (M) Rights to the City: Public Space Making (F) Reading: Against Black Homeownership (LINK) (M) "The housing shortage makes housing discrimination much easier" in The Guardian (Demsas 2021)(W) "What happens when investment firms acquire trailer parks" in The New Yorker (Kolhatkar 2021) (F) Podcast: The Dig conversation with Keeanga Yamahtta Taylor 'Race for Profit' (LINK) (M) Watch: The Flaw (2011, 82 min) (W) Peer response 10: See prompt in Carmen SA 11: Identify the two primary modes of housing policy in the United States that have shaped the geography of neighborhood dis/investment over the last 100 years and explain the connection to identity?
+Valley and Don't Know It (LINK) (M) "Sharing Economy" (Richardson 2018) (W) "I Don't Love Columbus Because I Can't Participate In It" in Medium (Williams, 2020) (W) The gig economy screws over everyone but the bosses (LINK) (W) Sometimes you don't feel human (LINK) (F) your personal experience with digital platform, as consumer or worker?
+Watch: Uberland (Kanopy, 53 min, 2019) (F) Podcast Is Uber Moral?
+The Ethical Crisis of the Gig Economy with Veena Dubal (LINK) (F)

+PART III HOW WE LIVE CONSUMPTION MOD 11: VETERANS DAY 11/10 (NO CLASS ON FRIDAY) Housing Lectures: (W) Reading: Against Black Homeownership (LINK) (M) "The housing shortage makes housing discrimination much easier" in The Guardian (Demsas 2021)(W) "What happens when investment firms acquire trailer parks" in The New Yorker (Kolhatkar 2021) (F) Podcast: The Dig conversation with Keeanga Yamahtta Taylor 'Race for Profit' (LINK) (M) Watch: The Flaw (2011, 82 min) (W) SA 11: Identify the two primary modes of housing policy in the United States that have shaped the geography of neighborhood dis/investment over the last 100 years and explain the connection to identity?
 DP11: Use the materials from the course and your personal experiences to critically reflect upon the best strategy for building affordable housing?